Latest COVID updates

 If you are receiving your COVID vaccination for the first time, please click here to read, download and print your consent form.
 Failure to attend without a signed consent will result in us being unable to vaccinate you.
 If you are unable to download a consent form please collect one from us before the day of your appointment.

 I’m housebound.
-When and how will I receive my booster vaccination?
+When and how will I receive my vaccinations?

-Answer – If you received your first two vaccinations at home, please be assured that we will be arranging for you to receive your booster dose and/or flu vaccination at home and we (or another service on our behalf) will be in touch.
-For anyone who was able to attend a local provider for either of their first two doses or their flu vaccination, we ask that you please attend the surgery or another local provider to receive your booster vaccination.
+Answer – If you received your last vaccination at home and are known by us to be formally housebound, please be assured that we will be arranging for you to receive your booster dose at home, and we (or another service on our behalf) will be in touch.
+For anyone who is able to leave their home to attend other appointments or visit other local services including hospital appointments, we ask that you please attend the surgery or another local provider to receive your vaccinations.

 I need transport to get to my vaccination appointment.

-Answer – Please contact The Voluntary Network (thevoluntarynetwork.org) will be running transport to vaccination centres, they will charge their usual fare and they can be contacted on 01638 664304.
-Alternatively, try the Home but not Alone Service at https://www.suffolk.gov.uk/council-and-democracy/council-news/show/home-but-not-alone or the Bury St Edmunds Rickshaw service at https://www.bserickshaw.org.uk/.
+Answer – If you are unable to arrange transport via the local taxi companies, please contact The Voluntary Network (thevoluntarynetwork.org) will be running transport to vaccination appointments.
+They will charge their usual fare and they can be contacted on 01638 664304.
+Alternatively, try the Bury St Edmunds Rickshaw service at https://www.bserickshaw.org.uk/ (link).

 I cannot see my vaccinations on the NHS App, or I cannot generate a COVID passport online.

 Answer – The practice is unable to support any queries with the NHS App, or the COVID pass unless your COVID vaccination was given or arranged by the practice.
 The NHS website incorrectly directs the general public to their GP service for all queries, but the recording of vaccinations given elsewhere is completely outside of our control.
 Please contact the service that administered or arranged your vaccination in the first instance, or alternatively, contact 119.
-If the practice arranged your vaccination, please contact us.
+If the practice arranged your vaccination, please contact us (link to contact page).

 My first COVID vaccinations were not given by an NHS organisation.
 How do I see my vaccinations in the NHS app?
 Will I receive an invitation for my booster?